 The current Territory Government has a policy of achieving 50% renewables for electricity supply by 2030, "whilst maintaining secure, reliable and least-cost electricity for consumers and taxpayers".

 The NT has an abundance of solar energy resources, particularly in locations south of Darwin due to comparatively less cloud cover in the wet season.
 We have more limited opportunities for wind and hydro, compared to other parts of the country, due to our climate and geography.
+This can pose a challenge for the Territory - particularly during the times of low or intermittent solar.

 When it comes to renewable energy, how does the NT compare to other states and territories?